sasha237/NorthCitadel/README.md

 NorthCitadel is a universal bot management system for one of the games, made by team of coworkers.

 # Why
 Just for fun in game.
 There are a lot of people worked with this solution.
-Keks-n, Badiboy, Name, Snapp, many other programmers and users.
+Keks-n, Badiboy, Name, Snapp, me, many other programmers and users.
 So in the two years I'm deploying this old project in the memory of our coworking.

 # Dependencies